Taming Enterprise Complexity

 -

-6 Connected client applications
+6 connected applications

 6 different glowing application servers around a central data center.